XpressAI/xai-discord/README.md

     - bot: For OAuth2 bots, this puts the bot in the user's selected guild by default.
     - applications.commands: Allows your app to use commands in a guild.
     #### Bot Permissions:
-    - View Channels: Allows the bot to view the channels in the server.
+    - Read Messages / View Channels: Allows the bot to read and view the channels in the server.
     - Send Messages: Allows the bot to send messages in text channels.
     - Read Message History: Allows the bot to read the message history of text channels.